 Do golf shoes need to be waterproof?

-Choose a waterproof golf shoe for your ideal golf shoe because it will keep your feet dry even during a rainfall or when playing in the morning when the grass is wet with dew.
+Choose a waterproof golf shoe for your ideal golf shoe because it will keep your feet dry even during rainfall or when playing in the morning when the grass is wet with dew.

 How often should you change golf shoes?